Written by:

 What to Do If You’re Being Discriminated Against for Mental Health at Work

-When anyone mistreats, disrespects, harasses, or mistreats you, its best practice to tell them to stop, so long as it’s safe to do so.
+When anyone mistreats, disrespects, harasses, or mistreats you, it’s best practice to tell them to stop, so long as it feels safe to do so.
 Don’t assume the bad behavior will go away.
-How you address the issue (calmly vs. with aggression or violence) can greatly impact the outcome.
+How you address the issue can greatly impact the outcome.

 Consider a simple statement like this: